Finite homological dimension of Hom, vanishing of Ext, and applications to divisor class group: Abstract

 \section{Abstract}

-For finitely generated modules $M$ and $N $ over a commutative Noetherian local ring $R$, we give various sufficient criteria for detecting freeness of $M$ or $N$ via vanishing of some Ext modules $\Ext^i_R(M,N)$ and finiteness of certain homological dimension of $\Hom_R(M,N)$.
+For finitely generated modules $M$ and $N $ over a commutative Noetherian local ring $R$, we give various sufficient criteria for detecting freeness of $M$ or $N$ via vanishing of some finitely many Ext modules $\Ext^i_R(M,N)$ and finiteness of certain homological dimension of $\Hom_R(M,N)$.
 Some of our results provide partial progress towards answering a question of Ghosh-Takahashi and also generalize their main results in many ways, for instance, by reducing the number of vanishing.
-As some applications, we provide affirmative answers to two questions raised by Tony Se on $n$-semidualizing modules.
-In particular, we establish that for normal domains which satisfy Serre's condition $(S_3)$ and are locally Gorenstein in co-dimension two, the class of $1$-semidualizing modules form a subgroup of the divisor class group.
-These two groups coincide when, in addition, the ring is locally regular in co-dimension two.
+Certain special cases of our results allow us to address the Auslander-Reiten conjecture for modules whose (self-) dual has finite projective dimension.
+Along the way, we establish a new characterization of $I$-Ulrich modules of Dao-Maitra-Sridhar which we then apply to provide a negative answer to a question of Gheibi-Takahashi concerning characteristic modules.
+Among other techniques, we introduce and study certain generalizations of the notion of residually faithful modules of Brennan-Vasconcelos and Goto-Kumashiro-Loan, which play a crucial role in our study.
+As some applications of our results, we provide affirmative answers to two questions raised by Tony Se on $n$-semidualizing modules.
+Namely, we show that over a local ring of depth $t$, every $(t-1)$-semidualizing module of finite G-dimension is free.
+Moreover, we establish that for normal domains which satisfy Serre's condition $(S_3)$ and are locally Gorenstein in codimension two, the class of $1$-semidualizing modules forms a subgroup of the divisor class group.
+These two groups coincide when, in addition, the ring is locally regular in codimension two.